-ATTENDANCE POLICY (\READ CAREFULLY)
+ATTENDANCE POLICY (READ CAREFULLY)

 Students are expected to attend all clinical hours to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.
-When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college, or when an unavoidable reason for class absence arises, such as liness, an official trip authorized by the college, or an official activity, the instructor may permit the student to schedule additional clinical hours.
+When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college, or an official activity, the instructor may permit the student to schedule additional clinical hours.
 It is the student's responsibility to complete clinical hours within a reasonable period as determined by the instructor.
 Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
 Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class meeting.